- Bursitis is a condition caused by the inflammation of the bursae.

-When we move our joints, the tendons (which link muscles to bones) slide over the bones.
-The bursae minimise any friction.
+When you move your joints, the tendons (which link muscles to bones) slide over the bones.
+The bursae minimise any friction (rubbing together).

-Muscles in our bodies are connected to the bones via strong white fibrous cords called tendons.
-Wherever these tendons cross bones and joints, the body creates a small cushion filled with fluid, which is known as a bursa.
+Muscles are connected to bones via strong white fibrous cords called tendons.
+Wherever these tendons cross bones and joints, you have a small cushion filled with fluid, which is known as a bursa.

 When a bursa becomes irritated or inflamed, it swells with fluid and the swelling can be painful and restrict movement.

-Bursitis can also be caused by an injury to the joint, and by conditions that cause swelling such as gout and rheumatoid arthritis.
-It is most common in the knee and shoulder, but also occurs in the hip, elbow, wrist, ankle and heel.
+Bursitis is a common cause of joint pain and swelling.
+It is most common in the knee and shoulder, but also happens in the hip, elbow, wrist, ankle and heel.

-Experiencing joint pain when you move is often the first symptom of bursitis.
-The area may also have swelling, feel warm or look red.
-As bursitis progresses, you might even feel pain when at rest.
+Feeling joint pain when you move is often the first symptom of bursitis.
+The area may also be swollen, feel warm or look red.
+As it gets worse, you might even feel pain when you don’t move the joint.